Download the full report

 Our first workshop took place in September 2019 and considered the attached Concept Note.
 Following this, we developed the attached Research Programme Outline which was discussed at a further workshop in March 2020, just before lockdown.

-Further papers will appear on this site as they become available.
+We aim to produce a final report on the project early in 2023.
 In the meantime, you might like to look at this September 2020 webinar on “Aid Agencies: Past, Present, and Future” featuring Professors Thompson and Aaronson along with Visiting Fellow Yves Daccord, outgoing Director-General of the ICRC: